Srinivasa-Pradeep/Time-Complexity-Guide/README.md

   * **$O(\\log n)$ - Logarithmic Time**
     This complexity is a hallmark of highly efficient algorithms.
-It typically arises when the algorithm reduces the size of the input by a constant factor (usually half) at each step.[3]
-Binary search is the canonical example.[15, 18] The reason is that if you repeatedly divide $n$ by 2 until you reach 1, you will have performed $\\log\_2 n$ divisions.[19, 20]
+It typically arises when the algorithm reduces the size of the input by a constant factor (usually half) at each step.
+Binary search is the canonical example.
+The reason is that if you repeatedly divide $n$ by 2 until you reach 1, you will have performed $\\log\_2 n$ divisions.

       * **Examples:** Binary search on a sorted array, finding an element in a balanced binary search tree, and Euclid's algorithm for GCD.